projectatomic/atomic-site/BUILD.md

 ### Actual deployment

-After copying your public key to the remote server and configuring your site in <data/site.yml>, deployment is one simple command:
+After copying your public key to the remote server and configuring your site in <data/site.yml>, deployment is one command:

 ```
 bundle exec middleman deploy